roywangtw/roywangtw.github.io/_posts/2018-04-03-More-Devastating-Earthquakes-Ahead-for-Taiwan.md

 In fact, just this February, a magnitude 5.8 earthquake rocked Hualien in eastern Taiwan, along with several strong aftershocks, killing more than a dozen people and leaving dozens more trapped under crumbled buildings.

-The pressing question to ask is then the post's title: **More devastating earthquakes ahead for Taiwan?**
+The pressing question to ask now is the post's title: ***More devastating earthquakes ahead for Taiwan?***

-*This analysis will thus explore possible clues and signals from the historical data of Taiwan's earthquakes in an attempt to shed light on this critical issue.*
+*This analysis will thus explore possible clues and signals from the historical data of Taiwan’s earthquakes over the past 2 decades in hopes of shedding light on this all-important issue.*

 ### > *The full analysis and R script can be read [here](https://roywangtw.github.io/files/2018-04-03-More-Devastating-Earthquakes-Ahead-for-Taiwan.nb.html).*